-7. Comprehensive Loss
+8. Comprehensive Income (Loss)

 The difference between comprehensive income or loss and net income or loss results from foreign currency translation adjustments on the balance sheets of subsidiaries whose functional currency is not the US Dollar.
-The accumulated other comprehensive loss balance at June 29, 2013 and December 29, 2012 is comprised entirely of foreign currency translation.
-For the thirteen and twenty-six weeks ended June 29, 2013 and June 30, 2012, there were no reclassifications out of accumulated other comprehensive loss.
+The accumulated other comprehensive loss balance at September 27, 2014, December 28, 2013 and September 28, 2013 is comprised entirely of foreign currency translation.
+For the thirteen and thirty-nine weeks ended September 27, 2014 and September 28, 2013, there were no reclassifications out of accumulated other comprehensive loss.

-8. Segment Information
+9. Segment Information

-The Company's operations are conducted through three operating segments consisting of retail, commercial and international franchising.
-The retail segment includes the operating activities of company-owned stores in the United States, Canada, the United Kingdom and Ireland and other retail delivery operations, including the Company's web store, pop-up stores and non-traditional store locations such as baseball stadiums.
+The Company's operations are conducted through three operating segments consisting of retail, international franchising and commercial.
+The retail segment includes the operating activities of company-owned stores in the United States, Canada, the United Kingdom and Ireland and other retail delivery operations, including the Company's store-commerce sites, pop-up stores and non-traditional store locations such as a baseball park.
+The international franchising segment includes the licensing activities of the Company's franchise agreements with store locations in Europe, outside of the United Kingdom and Ireland, Asia, Australia, the Middle East, Africa and Mexico.
 The commercial segment includes the Company's transactions with other businesses, mainly comprised of licensing the Company's intellectual properties for third party use and wholesale activities.
-The international franchising segment includes the licensing activities of the Company's franchise agreements with store locations in Europe, outside of the United Kingdom and Ireland; Asia; Australia; the Middle East; Africa; Mexico and South America.
-Each operating segments has discrete sources of revenue, different capital and cost structures.
+The operating segments have discrete sources of revenue, different capital structures and different cost structures.
 These operating segments represent the basis on which the Company's chief operating decision maker regularly evaluates the business in assessing performance, determining the allocation of resources and the pursuit of future growth opportunities.
-Accordingly, the Company has determined that each of its operating segments represents one reportable segment.
+Accordingly, the Company has determined that each of its operating segments represent one reportable segment.
 The reportable segments follow the same accounting policies used for the Company's consolidated financial statements.